 The best beach of Arkasa is called Agios Nikolaos beach (Παραλία Άγιος Νικόλαος), which is located on the southern side of the village, about one kilometer away from the center.
 Agios Nikolaos is a nice beach of Karpathos island with its golden sand and emerald waters, and usually has some waves for fun.

 The area is slightly organized with a small tavern, a parking lot, and some parasols and sunbeds for rent.
 Due to its charm it’s definitely worth a visit, if you like sandy beaches.
-Agios Nikolaos beach is called by many as Arkasa beach, because this is far the best beach near Arkasa village.
+Agios Nikolaos beach is called by many simply as Arkasa beach, because this is far the best beach near the village.

-Where to stay in arkasa – Apartments, studios and rooms
+Where to stay in Arkasa, apartments, studios and rooms

-The small town is situated about 11 kilometers away from the airport, and well connected with the capital of the island, Pigadia.
 Arkasa has a lot of recommended apartments with great guest reviews.
 For the apartments and rooms of the town just click here!

-Arkasa General info
+Arkasa general info

 - Location: 18 kilometers to Pigadia, 11 km to Karpathos Airport